OVERSIGHT

 When your constituents are freezing in the dark, and you're boarding a flight to a tropical resort, you aren't a leader—you're a spectator with a Senate seat.
 This is the audit of the Cancun Shift.

 In February 2021, Texas was hit by a catastrophic winter storm that brought the state's deregulated power grid to the brink of collapse.
 Millions were left without heat, electricity, or water in sub-freezing temperatures.
 Dozens lost their lives.
 In the midst of this state-wide emergency, photos emerged of Senator Ted Cruz boarding a flight to Cancun, Mexico.
 This single image became a global symbol of political cynicism and the abandonment of the public trust.
 Cruz sits in the OVERSIGHT Hall of Shame because he represents the 'I've got mine' mentality that has hollowed out the concept of representative government.
 The Oversight collection at CauseStand is our visual response to this desertion.
-In
+In this 2500-word analysis, we explore the 'Cancun Shift' and the systemic failure of accountability it revealed.

 The Winter Storm Uri: A Blueprint for Grid Collapse